 Imagine all the parents who are in the same boat as you.
 Their story might be different, but they know what it’s like to suffer as you are suffering, and their deep needs are just the same.
 You could imagine parents in general, or even take in the whole of humanity or the whole of life.
 Or you could bring to mind a specific being – real or imagined – who dearly cares for you and will hold with you – or for you – what is too much to hold on your own.

-Now send the kindness out to others
+Optional extra: Now send the kindness out to others

-So in your mind you’re now giving yourself kindness and receiving kindness from others.
+In your mind you’re now giving yourself kindness and receiving kindness from others.
 See what it’s like to expand outward, sending kindness out to specific people or to the world in general, including yourself: “May we all have kindness”, “May we all be peaceful”.
 You can include your child in these wishes, if it feels good.

 It's more than a trick of the mind